Burning laptops and flooded homes: Courts hold Amazon liable for faulty products

 The McMillan decision wasn’t a complete defeat for Amazon.
 Gilmore ruled that Amazon couldn’t be held liable for failing to warn shoppers that the remote was dangerous.
 That’s because the product description was provided by the seller, not Amazon, giving it immunity under Section 230 of the Communications Decency Act.
 That rule, which some lawmakers want to change, also generally insulates social media companies such as Facebook, Google and Twitter from liability for harmful content posted on their sites.

 Amazon declined to comment on the case.
-To hold the company liable, McMillan will now how to prove in court that the remote the family purchased from Amazon was defective and that the defect led to her daughter’s injury.
+To hold the company liable, McMillan will now have to prove in court that the remote the family purchased from Amazon was defective and that the defect led to her daughter’s injury.

 The new rulings could play a role in appeals of cases Amazon has won.
 Dave Carpenter lost his lawsuit against Amazon that he filed after the charger for a hoverboard he purchased for his daughter caught fire.
 Carpenter, his wife and daughter weren’t at their Santa Rosa, Calif., home when the fire damaged his house.
 But his two dogs — a goldendoodle name Bella and a Boston terrier named Boo — were.
 When he returned home to find firefighters battling the blaze, he found the dogs under a tarp on his lawn, dead.